Greatford

 Greatford is a village and civil parish in the South Kesteven district of Lincolnshire, England.
 It is situated 2 mi west from the A15, 4.5 mi north-east from Stamford, and 5 mi south from Bourne.
-Greatford is noted for Greatford Hall, once the home of Francis Willis.
+Greatford is noted for Greatford Hall, once the home of the priest and physician Francis Willis.

 In the 2001 Census, Greatford's population was found to be 260, increasing slightly to 268 at the 2011 census.

 History

 There are different pronunciations and spellings for this village's name, including Greatford, Gritford, and Gretford.
 The name could be derived from its location on a gravel or 'grit' ford of the West Glen River.